intel/neural-compressor/docs/adaptor.md

 *  The supported sequence of each quantizable op.
 *  The instance of each sequence.

 In the past, the above information was generally defined and hidden in every corner of the code which made effective maintenance difficult.
 With the Query API, we only need to create one unified yaml file and call the corresponding API to get the information.
-For example, the [tensorflow.yaml](../lpot/adaptor/tensorflow.yaml) keeps the current Tensorflow framework ability.
+For example, the [tensorflow.yaml](../neural_compressor/adaptor/tensorflow.yaml) keeps the current Tensorflow framework ability.
 We recommend that the end user not make modifications if requirements are not clear.

 #### Unify Config Introduction

 Below is a fragment of the Tensorflow configuration file.

-* **precisions** field defines the supported precision for LPOT.
+* **precisions** field defines the supported precision for Neural Compressor.
     -  valid_mixed_precision enumerates all supported precision combinations for specific scenario.
 For example, if one hardware doesn't support bf16， it should be `int8 + fp32`.
 * **ops** field defines the valid OP type list for each precision.
 * **capabilities** field focuses on the quantization ability of specific ops such as granularity, scheme, and algorithm.
 The activation assumes the same data type for both input and output activation by default based on op semantics defined by frameworks.